OpenStackSanDiego/ServiceChains/Exercise #3.md

 # neutron port-show <rogue-network-gateway_UUID>
 ```

-Use `midonet-cli` to create Service Chaining of routed traffic by protecting the network gateway, or alternatively port-mirroring to observe rogue traffic:
+Use `midonet-cli` to create Service Chaining of routed traffic by protecting the network gateway.
   ```
   # midonet-cli
   midonet-cli> list l2insertion
   midonet-cli> l2insertion add port <rogue-network-gw_UUID> srv-port <NetMon_UUID> fail-open true mac <rogue-network-gw_MAC>
  ```

+ ## Network Monitoring
  Monitor traffic on the NetMon to determine the source and destination IP of the rogue traffic.

  ```